Post-Installation Tasks: Web Container¶

-<DENODO_HOME>/resources/apache-tomcat/conf/jmxremote.passwordso it can only be read by the same user account that starts the Denodo servers.
+<SOLUTION_MANAGER_HOME>/resources/apache-tomcat/conf/jmxremote.passwordso it can only be read by the same user account that starts the Solution Manager servers.

 To do this, execute these commands:

-- On Linux, run the following from the user account that starts the Denodo servers:
+On Linux, run the following from the user account that starts the Solution Manager servers:

 chmod 600 <DENODO_HOME>/resources/apache-tomcat/conf/jmxremote.password

 On Windows, right-click the icon Command Prompt of the Windows menu and click Run as administrator.